ttray310/reading-notes-C201/class-01.md

     -Can be used to style
 Describe the Anatomy of an HTMl element
-    -Element is made up for Opening/Closing Tags and Content What is the Difference between <article> and <section> element tags?
+    -Element is made up for Opening/Closing Tags and Content What is the Difference between "<"article> and "<"section> element tags?
     -each can be used to nest with the other
     -section more for grouping together single part of the page What Elements does a “typical” website include?
     -All kinds…
 How does metadata influence Search Engine Optimization?
-    -has potential to make page appear higher in search engine searches How is the <meta> HTML tag used when specifying metadata?
+    -has potential to make page appear higher in search engine searches How is the "<"meta> HTML tag used when specifying metadata?
     -adds keywords that are used to make site display correctly with searching

 What is the first step to designing a Website?